uttam-rao/Format-String-Exception/README.md

 Given that the format string attack has been around for decades and is pretty widely known and avoidable through careful programming, is it still relevant today?
 Are there still high profile occurrences of this vulnerability?

 Turns out the answer is yes.
-As recently as last year, iOS and macOS had a format string bug that permanently disabled the wifi functionality of an iPhone.
+As recently as last year, iOS and macOS had a format string bug that permanently disabled the wifi functionality of an iPhone [4].
 The following screenshot is from twitter: https://twitter.com/vm_call/status/1405937492642123782.

 ![ios_screenshot](./iOS_format_string.png)